run2fail/locker/README.rst

 - Export and import of containers, optionally including the bind-mounted data
 - Support IPv6 addresses and netfilter rules
 - Support different container paths
-- Support setting parameters in the container's config (e.g. /var/lib/lxc/container/contig) via the YAML file
+- Support setting parameters in the container's config (e.g.
+  /var/lib/lxc/container/contig) via the YAML file
 - Evaluate the order in which to create new cloned containers to handle dependency problems (containers are currently created in alphabetical order)
 - Support execution of commands inside the container after creation, e.g., to install the puppet agent
 - Add Debian package meta-data
 - Add and use custom bridge device (e.g. locker0)

   - Prevent communication between containers in the default configuration
   - Add netfilter rules for inter-container commmunication when "links" are defined

 - Setting environment variables in linked containers?!
 Not required in my use cases.
 Name resolution is more important as the initial configuration of applications is realized by a configuration management system.
 - The code should make more use of try-except as this is more "pythonic": "Ask forgiveness, not permission"
 - Use string templates, see PEP 3101 and PEP 3101
 - Improve regular expressions and clarify what is actually a valid container identifier/name.
 - Use @property in Container class
+- Link backwards, i.e., add name + fqdn of the linking container to target container.
+This may be beneficial, e.g., when database logs shall contain the hostname.

 Words of Warning
 ================

 - Use at your own risk
 - May destroy your data
 - Many errors and misconfigurations are not caught yet and may result in undefined states
 - Test in an expendable virtual machine first!
 - Compatibility may be broken in future versions